Skip to content

-White diamonds in all their glory, but if a more colorful style appeals to you, look here!
-All precious stones except diamonds are usually called colored stones.
-The word contains both classic gemstones such as sapphire but also modern alternatives such as pink morganite, which is one of the gemstones in our colorful Fairytale series.
-No color stone is similar to the other, but each carries its own history and unique color shade.
+The word includes both classic gemstones such as sapphire but also modern alternatives such as pink morganite, which is one of the gemstones in our colorful Fairytale series.

 Gemstone jewelry

-Our color stone specialists follow the precious stones' journey from rock to jewelry.
-This means that your gemstone ring contributes to long-term sustainability and financial security for those involved in the various local communities – both at the source and during the grinding.
+Our colored stone specialists follow the journey of gemstones from mine to jewelry.
+This means that your gemstone ring contributes to the long-term sustainability and economic security of those involved in the various local communities – both at the source and during the cutting process.

 The most famous beryl is emerald, which is a green beryl, while morganite is a pink beryl and aquamarine is blue.
 The beryls get their colors depending on the kind of rock they were formed in.
 If the rock is extra rich in iron, the beryl turns blue.
 If the rock is instead naturally rich in chromium, the shade will be green.
 Pink morganite occurs if the rock is naturally rich in the element manganese.
 If none of these elements are present in excess in the rock, the beryls remain colorless like diamonds, and then become snow-white beryls.